pcjsam/terraform-google-keycloak/README.md

 Ensure:

 - Cloud SQL instance is created and running
-- Secret Manager secret exists with the correct password
+- Infrastructure module outputs the database password correctly
 - Your local environment has Cloud SQL Proxy installed (for `gcppostgres` scheme)
 - IAM authentication is enabled on the Cloud SQL instance
+- PostgreSQL provider is configured with the infrastructure module's password output

 ### Certificate Not Provisioning